 "Charts."

-"Mostly… eat, sleep, duel, and… asset management?"
+"Mostly... eat, sleep, Duel, and, asset management?"

-"…Asset.
+"......Asset.
 Management."

 Tristan repeated it slowly.

 Another pause.
-Longer than the last.
+This one longer than the last.

-"…Spending money."
+"......Spending money."

 Joey put his elbows on the table.

 "Hold on.
 Let me get this straight.
-You're the king of the Underworld, right?"
+You're the King of the Underworld, right?"

-"That is the current situation."
+"That is the current state of affairs."

-"Are you serious?"
+"Are you sane?"

-"I'm on holiday."
+"I'm on vacation."

 Atem picked up the menu.

-"What are you getting?
+"What are you eating?
 I've mostly decided."

 Joey leaned over to look.

-"I looked up the menu before coming."
+"I checked the menu before I came."

-Tristan murmured "he's completely a modern person now…"
+Tristan muttered, "He's completely a modern person now......"

 Atem looked at the menu and waited for the three of them to settle down.